Abdy01/DVWA-Walkthrough/SQL-Injection/README.md

 </p>

 Now we got the version of the database.
 First, we need to enumerate the columns using `UNION SELECT null,null`, and we add null values until we will get a valid response.
+This is usually done to enumerate the number of columns returned, but in this case we already know that `first_name` and `last_name` are returned.
 Keep in mind that `@@version` syntax will only work for MySQL dbs.

 Using `database()` function we can find the name of the database.